MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/includes/quickstart/common/register-aad-backend.md

   * **State**: **Enabled**

 1. Select **Add scope** to complete the scope addition.
 1. Note the value of the scope.
 It will be `api://<client-id>/access_as_user`.
-You will need this when configuring the client.
+You'll need the scope when configuring the client.
 1. Select **Overview**.
-2. Note the **Application (client) ID** in the **Essentials** section as you will need this value to configure the datasync backend service later on.
+2. Note the **Application (client) ID** in the **Essentials** section as you'll need this value to configure the backend service later on.